 The Power of Social Media Insights in the Finance Sector

-The power of Social Media Insights in the Finance Sector is increasing and the finance sector is changing.
-Ironically, this change is far from new.
+The finance sector is changing – and ironically, this change is far from new.
 If you’re in your forties, you would have lived through everything from the junk bonds and penny stocks to the rise of crypto.
 The only real constant here is change itself, especially as we experience the movement from acting on precedence towards tapping into innovation and human connection.

 According to a 2018 global survey by Oracle, today’s consumers demand smarter and more relevant digital experiences.
 Some 69% of consumers want their entire financial life cycle on digital channels and 30% are open to trying a fintech or challenger bank.

 “This is a demand-driven world, where our customers’ expectations are increasingly shaped by the likes of an Uber, an Airbnb, a Facebook and others.
 The customer experience going forward has to be far more proactive.”

 Social media is a valuable tool in terms of gaining and keeping new customers.
 We can look to SoFi for a good example of this.